RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 ### Fonts

-Museo Sans Rounded is used throughout (at varying weights) and is served via the CCW Typekit account using this snippet in `header.php`:
+Museo Sans Rounded is used throughout (at varying weights) and is served via the CCI Typekit account using this snippet in `header.php`:

 ```
 <script src="https://use.typekit.net/hos3npy.js"></script>
 <script>try{Typekit.load({ async: true });}catch(e){}</script>
 ```

-However, since Typekit performs domain name checks against a whitelist before serving any assets, fonts on your site won't be loaded until you inform the CCW team of the domain names you will be using (eg. `codeclub.org.uk`, `test.codeclub.org.uk`, `dev.codeclub.org.uk`) and we add them to Typekit's whitelist, so please let us know!
+However, since Typekit performs domain name checks against a whitelist before serving any assets, fonts on your site won't be loaded until you inform the CCI team of the domain names you will be using (eg. `codeclub.org.uk`, `test.codeclub.org.uk`, `dev.codeclub.org.uk`) and we add them to Typekit's whitelist, so please let us know!

 ## Menus